The Importance of Distracted Driving Awareness Month

 Distracted driving behaviors

-- Significant attention to operate (e.g., dialing a phone number or responding to a text message) (visual and cognitive distractions)
+- Significant attention to operate, such as when dialing a phone number or responding to a text message (visual distractions)

 - The use of a hand to operate (physical distractions)

-- Users to talk and listen (auditory distractions)
+- Users to talk and listen (cognitive distractions)

 Using emerging technologies to prevent distracted driving